Best For: Side and back sleepers & hot sleepers.

 An organic mattress is one that makes a low environmental impact during the manufacturing process and is constructed of natural, raw materials that are eco-friendly and are chemical-free.
 In most cases, since they are made with high-quality organic materials, they are naturally hypoallergenic, antimicrobial and protect against dust mites.
 The materials used in organic mattresses are similar to that of non-organic mattresses; think memory foam mattress, latex, and pocketed coil (innerspring).
 The difference is in how the materials themselves are formulated.
 Is the mattress created with raw materials in their natural form?
 Or are they made from compounds that include chemicals and additives that may be harmful to users and the environment?

-Be warned, any mattress brands can say that they are organic, “green,” or eco-friendly.
+Be warned, any mattress companies can say that they are organic, “green,” or eco-friendly.
 So we are going to break down how you can tell if a mattress is truly 100% organic or just marketed as such.

 To verify whether or not a mattress is organic, environmental and regulatory bodies provide unbiased third-party testing to verify that a mattress is in fact organic, and made of natural materials.
 This includes testing the mattress, as well as visiting the facilities where they are produced to make sure environmental safety standards are met.

 You can look at our article on toxic mattress chemicals for a comprehensive breakdown, but here is a quick overview of many of the common certifications and designations you will want to keep an eye out for when shopping for an organic bed: